Haiti protests carry on despite fuel hike U-turn; flights canceled

 Prime Minister Jack Guy Lafontant announced the temporary suspension of double-digit government increases to prices for gasoline, diesel and kerosene on Saturday afternoon - just a day after the fuel price hike was announced.

-But as local television footage showed, the government’s decision to back down did not keep angry residents from taking to the streets with some erecting flaming roadblocks as well as attacking hotels and businesses.
+But as local television footage showed, the government’s decision to back down did not keep angry residents from taking to the streets.
+Some demonstrators erected flaming roadblocks, while others attacked hotels and businesses.

+“The poor people want to be able to eat,” one masked protester told Reuters TV as a car blazed behind him.
+“I want to tell (President) Jovenel (Moïse) that Haiti is not for him and his family.
+Haiti is for every Haitian.
+He needs to leave the country and leave the country to us so we can live.”

-“The government strongly condemns the acts of violence and vandalism perpetrated following the announcement of the adjustment of the prices of petroleum products,” Lafontant said in a statement.
+In a statement, Lafontant said the government strongly condemns the acts of violence and vandalism.

-U.S. carriers American Airlines and JetBlue announced flight cancellations Saturday to the capital Port-au-Prince citing civil unrest.
+U.S. carriers American Airlines (AAL.O) and JetBlue (JBLU.O) announced flight cancellations Saturday to the capital Port-au-Prince citing civil unrest.

 The U.S. Embassy in Haiti advised personnel and Americans in the country to shelter in place.